 - Liquidation – where you close your business and sell off its assets or redistribute them to creditors and shareholders.
 You can do it all in one go if time is of the essence, or you can also do it over time focusing on maintaining your lifestyle over that period.

 - Sell the business to a family member or an employee – you’ll usually create a seller financing agreement so that the buyer can pay off the business gradually.
+Check out this post to find out what is vendor financing.
 This is a good option if you still want to be involved in the business for some time.

 - Sell the business in the open market – you can find a broker specialising in small businesses or your particular niche or location – or you may list the business on a broking website yourself for a fee.
 Be prepared that the process may not be smooth and it can take longer for you to find the right buyer.

 - Sell the business to another business – you can get acquired by a competitor or if another company wants to expand their offering.
 This can be a lucrative option for you and you’re likely to remain involved but some of your employees may be laid off during the process.